doctordns/PowerShellCookbook/Status.md

 ###Date 10.10.2017

+Added recipes for Chapter 3
-Added Recipe 3.1, and updated chapter 3 errata and index files Added individual status to status.md to show the chapters so far validated.
+Added individual status to status.md to show the chapters so far validated.

 ###Date 8.10.2017